mer-hybris/droid-config-sony-nile/sparse/boot/flashing-README.txt

 in fastboot mode and unlock the bootloader.
 Don't miss the step to enable 'OEM unlock' from within Android beforehand.

-Neither Linux nor OS X should require any additional drivers to connect to the device in fastboot mode, but you will need to have installed the fastboot command itself:
+Neither Linux nor macOS should require any additional drivers to connect to the device in fastboot mode, but you will need to have installed the fastboot command itself:

 * Debian/Ubuntu/.deb distros: apt-get install android-tools-fastboot
 * Fedora: yum install android-tools
-* OS X: brew install android-sdk
+* macOS: brew install --cask android-platform-tools

 = STEP 3: GETTING THE SONY VENDOR BINARY IMAGE =